JohnPs1na/Matrix-Project/README.md

     As the name suggests it starts the snake game on the matrix

  - Change Settings
-    Changing the Matrix Brightness
+    Changing the Matrix Brightness\n
-    Changing the LCD Contrast
+    Changing the LCD Contrast\n
     Changing the game difficulty (snake moves faster or slower)

  - View Leaderboard